Safety & trust assumptions

 - Self-claim during redemption.
 Using the WOTS keypair and claimer artifacts held since peg-in, the depositor can broadcast the Claim, Assert, and Payout transactions themselves via a command-line tool the protocol ships.
 No cooperation from any other participant is required.

-- Self-challenge a fraudulent claim.
-Using the BABE artifacts received at peg-in, the depositor (or any party they delegate) can compose a
+- Block an invalid claim.
+Using the BABE artifacts received at peg-in, the depositor, or any party they delegate, can compose and broadcast the Bitcoin-side challenge path if an invalid claim is posted.

-There is no third party that the BTC holder has to trust.
+There is no third party that the BTC holder has to trust with custody.
 That is what makes the protocol trustless.

 Application isolation

 A BTC vault is created for one specific application at peg-in and cannot be moved between applications.
-This means a bug or policy change in any single registered application affects only that application: the BTC stays in its Bitcoin-side script and the depositor's recovery paths (refund and self-claim) still work, regardless of what happens on the application side.
+This limits the effect of an application-specific bug or policy change to the application that received the vault.
+The BTC remains in its Bitcoin-side script, and the Bitcoin-side refund and self-claim paths remain available when their conditions are met.

 Non-custodial guarantees